 All official statistics should comply with all aspects of the Code of Practice for Official Statistics.
-They are awarded National Statistics status following an assessment by the Authority's regulatory arm.
-The Authority considers whether the statistics meet the highest standards of Code compliance, including the value they add to public decisions and debate.
+They are awarded National Statistics status following an assessment by the Authority's regulatory arm - Office for Statistics Regulation (OSR).
+The OSR considers whether the statistics meet the highest standards of Code compliance, including the value they add to public decisions and debate.

 It is ORR's responsibility to maintain compliance with the standards expected of National Statistics.
-If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with the Authority promptly.
+If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with the OSR promptly.
 National Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.

-Our statistical releases hold National Statistics status since being assessed12 in 2012.
+Our statistical releases were assessed in 2012 and hold National Statistics status.
 Since our assessment we have improved the content, presentation and quality of our statistical releases.
 Also, in July 2019 we launched our new data portal.
-We are currently working with the Office for Statistics Regulation (the regulatory arm of the UK Statistics Authority) to conduct a compliance check to ensure we are still meeting the standards of the Code and to therefore reconfirm our National Statistics status.
+Therefore in late 2019 we worked with the OSR to conduct a compliance check to ensure we are still meeting the standards of the Code.
+On 4 November 2019, OSR published a letter confirming that ORR's statistics should continue to be designated as National Statistics.
+OSR found many positive aspects in the way that we produce and present our statistics and welcomed the range of improvements made since the statistics were last assessed in 2012.
+OSR identified some areas that we could consider that may enhance the value of the statistics further and we will be working on these.